zhangbl6618/RAG-Responsibility-Attribution/README.md

 }

 @inproceedings{zhang2025traceback,
-  title={Traceback of poisoning attacks to retrieval-augmented generation}, author={Zhang, Baolei and Xin, Haoran and Fang, Minghong and Liu, Zhuqing and Yi, Biao and Li, Tong and Liu, Zheli}, booktitle={Proceedings of the ACM on Web Conference 2025}, pages={2085--2097}, year={2025}
+  title={Traceback of Poisoning Attacks to Retrieval-Augmented Generation}, author={Zhang, Baolei and Xin, Haoran and Fang, Minghong and Liu, Zhuqing and Yi, Biao and Li, Tong and Liu, Zheli}, booktitle={The Web Conference 2025}, year={2025}
 }
 ```